Jackson Rudolph Signature Series

 CHOOSING THE RIGHT BO STAFF

 Are you one of the thousands of people in the US and throughout the world who trains in using the rokushakubo, or bo staff?
-It’s a popular weapon for karate practitioners, and for good reason.
-Training with a bo staff is great conditioning for the upper body, and there are an almost infinite number of bo techniques and tricks that beginning and skilled practitioners can learn.
-Or maybe you don?t train with a bo staff but you want to learn.
-Stop thinking and go for it!
-There?s no better time to start learning a new martial art form than the present.
-Here are some tips to start your bo staff journey off right.Choosing a Bo Staff
+It’s a popular weapon for karate practitioners - for good reason.
+Training with a bo staff is great conditioning for the upper body, and there is an almost infinite number of bo techniques and tricks that beginners and skilled practitioners can learn.
+If you want to learm how to train with a Bo, there’s no better time to start learning a new martial art form than now!
+Here are some tips to start your bo staff journey off right.

 There are four big factors that you should consider when picking a bo staff.
-That sounds more daunting than it is ? as you?ll see, they all tie in pretty closely to each other.
+That sounds more daunting than it is – as you’ll see, they all tie in pretty closely to each other.
 They are: Length, Weight/Material, Appearance and your Intended Use.

-Weight/Material:Heavier bo staffs are great for traditional or strength training.
-These tend to be made of hardwood, like oak, and were originally designed for use in combat.
-Only use bo staffs like these with the supervision of your martial arts instructor.
-Then there are lightweight bo, made of materials like lotus white wood, bamboo, or even graphite.
+Weight/Material: Heavy bo staffs are great for traditional or strength training.
+These are usually made of hardwood, such as oak, and are designed for use in combat.
+Only use these sticks with the instruction of your martial arts teacher.
+Then there are lightweight bo's, these are usually made from white lotus wood, bamboo or even Graphite.

 Use: Use is determined by a combination of the other factors.
-If you want a bo for sport competition, you will want a light, shorter bo that is easy to manipulate for tricks.
-For traditional competition and training a longer bo with heavier material is recommended.
+If you want a bo for sport competition, you should use a light, shorter bo that is easy to manipulate for tricks.
+For traditional competition and Training, a longer bo with heavier material is recommended.

-|delivery weight:||0,45 Kg|
+|delivery weight:||0,45 kg|

-|Dimensions ( length × width × height ):||182,88 × 2,54 × 2,54 cm|
+|Dimensions ( Length × Width × Height ):||182,88 × 2,54 × 2,54 cm|